 2. Akron Zoo

 Aside from being home to animals from around the world, the Akron zoo prioritizes education and important conservation work that helps save animals from extinction and fight climate change.
 They’re the third zoo in the past 50 years to receive a ‘clean’ accreditation inspection from the Association of Zoos and Aquariums Accreditation Commission, which is a pretty big deal.
 The zoo is also the second zoo in the nation to have become inclusive to kids (and adults) who have sensory processing needs.
-Visit the zoo to see over 700 animals and participate in special kid friendly events, such as Zoo Camp, Summer Nights, and more.
+Visit the zoo to see over 1,000 animals and participate in special kid-friendly events.

 Above: Families enjoying an Akron RubberDucks game (Photo: Provided by the Akron RubberDucks)